aafrose-code/audio-classifier/README.md

 **`classification.py`** - The decision maker
 - Takes the pitch information from the listener
 - Looks at each 1-second chunk and votes: "This sounds male" or "This sounds female"
-- Counts all the votes and makes the final decision (majority wins!)
+- Counts all the votes and makes the final decision (majority wins)

 **`config.py`** - The settings file
 - Stores all the important numbers (like the pitch threshold of 170 Hz)
 - If you want to change how the program works, you edit this file
-- Think of it like the control panel

 **`path_helpers.py`** and **`audio_helpers.py`** - The helpers
 - These find your audio files and make sure everything is in the right place
-- They're like assistants that help the main files do their job

 ### The Data Files (Data_Logic folder)